artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Conclusions

-The initial tests showed us that using Stamps in our Nukescripts coult be a good way to organise Read node asserts in a Nukescript, because of the potential efficiency gains to be had from not duplicating Read nodes.
+The initial tests showed us that using Stamps in our Nukescripts could be a good way to organise Read node assets, because of the potential efficiency gains to be had from not having duplicate Read nodes.

-However, as script compexity grew, those advantages were reduced to the point of not being relevant.
+However, as script complexity grew, those advantages were reduced to the point of not being relevant.
 Stamps added to script bloat and broke concatenation.

 What turns out to be more important than reducing Read node count is managing what data is being processed by Nuke.
 By mananging the bounding box, render times were brought down X percent and memory brought down by X percent.
 Stamps didn't reduce system overheads, but they did give us some hidden inputs and the appearance of organization.